EXERCISE SCIENCE CERTIFICATION PREP

 Analyze the Data

-Vital signs, test results, risk factors.
+Vital signs, test results, risk factors, training history.
 You decide what matters — and what doesn't.

 3